phwestfall/ETL-project/README.md

 * Census data in every way, shape, or form.
 * Federal Communications Commission data on internet speed connectivity by census tract (to help measure the digital divide between urban and rural areas).

-And, of course, with the CDC wonder mortality data that is based on ICD-10 codes, we can see if and where anybody died from being struck by duck, subsequent encounter (ICD-10 W61.62XD).
+And, of course, with the CDC wonder mortality data that is based on ICD-10 codes, we can see if and where anybody died from being struck by a duck, subsequent encounter (ICD-10 W61.62XD).